 Getting started with a compensation claim couldn’t be easier, simply give us a call to discuss your personal situation and find out whether you are likely to have success with your case.
 Remember, you need to be able to prove that the accident was not your fault.
 If you can secure proof in the way of photos and witness accounts, this will be hugely advantageous.
 Get the names and contact information of anyone who can truthfully attest you were not to blame.

-If we believe that you have a strong case, we will take all the information we need to get the ball rolling.
+If we believe that you have a strong case, we’ll gather the information from you to start your claim.
 This can take as little as five minutes.
 We deal with all the legal measures and complicated paperwork, so you can sit back and wait for the compensation to come in.
 You do not have to go through any further stress.

 You have three years following the date of your accident to make a claim.

-When claiming compensation for a road traffic accident, not only can you claim for the inconvenience and distress of the injury itself, you can also claim for the costs incurred due to injury.
+When claiming compensation for a road traffic accident, not only can you claim for the inconvenience and distress of the injury itself, you can also recover any costs incurred due to injury.
 These costs could include prescriptions costs, rehabilitation costs, travel expenses and any costs required to adapt your home following disability.
 You will need to produce evidence of these costs.

 Making a compensation claim will not cost the injured party anything.
-Our claims process works on a ‘no win, no fee’ basis so payment is only taken when we have secured you the compensation you deserve.
-The only cost you could potentially need to cover is the other parties legal fees, however, we can set you up with After The Event insurance so should this be the case you will be no worse off after pursuing a claim with us.
+Our claims process works on a ‘no win, no fee’ basis.
+This means that payment is only taken when we have secured you the compensation you deserve.
+The only cost you could potentially need to cover is the other party’s legal fees.
+However, we can set you up with After The Event insurance so, should this be the case, you will be no worse off after pursuing a claim with us.

 Can I claim if I was injured in a hit and run?